 The bond financing scenarios assume that TTAD would finance the investment through debt with a bond to cover the construction of the Super T-hangars.
 The difference between the two bond scenarios is the percent of overall construction costs that will be financed.
-The bond financing pro forma use the current lease rate (\$0.3905 per square foot, adjusted for inflation to \$0.3979 for Year 1).
+The bond financing pro forma use the market lease rate, \$0.5278 per square foot, adjusted for inflation to \$0.5378 for Year 1(\$1,162 per hangar per month).
 The bond parameters include a 20-year loan term with an interest rate of 3.5 percent in both scenarios.

-Scenario 3: Existing Lease Rate with 50 Percent Financing
+Scenario 3: Market Lease Rate with 50 Percent Financing

 This scenario assumes that TTAD will fund the initial investment with 50 percent capital investment and the remaining 50 percent through bond debt.
 The total amount financed is \$2,678,900.
 This will result in an annual loan payment of \$188,490 included in the non-operating expenses, which decreases the annual cash flow.
-As a result of the decrease in annual cash flow for nearly 20 years, the NPV of the investment is -\$2,379,233 with an IRR of -1.77 percent.
-Positive cash flow is generated starting in Year 21 but pavement maintenance expenses produce negative cash flows in Year 25, 30, and Year 35.
-This means that of the 40 years assessed in the proforma, only 48 percent of the period produce positive cash flows, hence the negative NPV.
+As a result of the decrease in annual cash flow for nearly 20 years, the NPV of the investment is -\$807,737 with an IRR of 0.14 percent.
+Positive cash flow is generated starting in Year 17 but pavement maintenance expenses produce negative cash flows in Year 20 and 30.
+This means that of the 40 years assessed in the proforma, only 22 (55 percent) of the period produce positive cash flows, hence the negative NPV.

-Scenario 4: Existing Lease Rate with 100 Percent Financing
+Scenario 4: Market Lease Rate with 100 Percent Financing

 This scenario assumes that TTAD will fund the initial investment with 100 percent bond debt and no cash.
-The bond parameters will stay the same as the Existing Lease Rate with 50 Percent Financing scenario.
+The bond parameters will stay the same as the Market Lease Rate with 50 Percent Financing scenario.
 This will result in a yearly loan payment of \$376,981, which will be included in the non-operating expenses, decreasing the annual cash flow.
-As a result of the decrease in annual cash flow for nearly 20 years, the NPV of the investment is -\$3,181,816 with an IRR of -3.37 percent.
-Similar to Scenario 3, only 48 percent of the40 year period produce positive cashflows.
+As a result of the decrease in annual cash flow for nearly 20 years, the NPV of the investment is -\$1,530,248 with an IRR of -0.98 percent.
+Cash flows are negative until the bond is paid off, and the first positive cash flow occurs in Year 21.
+Maintenance projects in Year 30 also produce a negative cash flow.
+Other years without major maintenance and bond repayments are positive.